Gabriella439/slides/lambdaconf/data.md

 # Exercise

-The column `dwc:class` is supposed to contain the Class information for the specimens (here they should all be “Holothuroidea”).
-However, it is missing for some.
+The `dwc:class` column contains the specimen's class (here they should all be “Holothuroidea”).
+However, some specimens are missing this column

-* How many specimens do not have the information for class listed?
+* How many specimens do not have a listed class?
-* For the specimens where the information is missing, replace it with the information for their class (again, they should all be “Holothuroidea”).
+* Fix all rows with a missing class by setting the class to "Holothuroidea"

 ```haskell
 -- exercises/07.hs